cirosantilli/cirosantilli.github.io/x86-paging.md

 64 bits is still too much address for current RAM sizes, so most architectures will use less bits.

 x86_64 uses 48 bits (256 TiB), and legacy mode's PAE already allows 52-bit addresses (4 PiB).
+56-bits is a likely future candidate.

 12 of those 48 bits are already reserved for the offset, which leaves 36 bits.